AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Background and Related Work

 Test and \poc generation can automatically validate bug reports.
 Libro\cite{kang2023libro} used \llms to generate bug-reproducing unit tests from bug reports for the Defects4J benchmark \cite{just2014defects4j}, but it is limited to the JUnit format. \citet{plein2024automatic} studied the feasibility of \llm-based bug-report-to-test generation, while \citet{qureshi2025test} further evaluated the robustness of this setting via a cognitive-layered evaluation.
 Recently, Otter \cite{ahmed2025otter} generates fail-to-pass tests from issue descriptions, with the explicit goal of validating candidate patches.
 More broadly, recent general software engineering agents such as SWE-agent~\cite{yang2024sweagent} and Agentless~\cite{xia2024agentless} also incorporate reproduction test generation as part of issue resolution, using such tests to help confirm bugs and assess proposed fixes.
 While these techniques are useful for regression testing and patch validation, they generally rely on internal APIs, test harnesses, or developer-side infrastructure.
 Thus, they are not designed to produce standalone evidence that a bug can be triggered across diverse realistic settings.

-Similarly, given a candidate bug report, \poc generation aims to automatically synthesize an executable artifact that directly triggers the reported bug or vulnerability.
-A working \poc is concrete evidence of the bug, enabling developers to quickly validate it.
+Similarly, given a candidate bug report, \poc generation aims to automatically synthesize an executable artifact that directly triggers the reported bug or vulnerability, providing concrete evidence that lets developers quickly validate it.
 However, existing \poc generation works\cite{marques2025explodejs,simsek2025pocgengeneratingproofofconceptexploits,nitin2025faultline} have two limitations.
-First, they lack scalability to a wide range of programming languages, bug report formats, or \poc formats.
-Second, they are evaluated on a dataset with only true bugs, and do not explicitly handle false bug reports. \autoref{tab:tool_comparison} shows the comparison of \tool with prior approaches.
+First, they lack scalability across a wide range of programming languages, bug report formats, or \poc formats.
+Second, they are evaluated on datasets with only true bugs and do not explicitly handle false reports. \autoref{tab:tool_comparison} shows the comparison of \tool with prior approaches.
 Explode.js\cite{marques2025explodejs} is limited to JavaScript and a fixed set of common bug classes for Node.js.
 PoCGen\cite{simsek2025pocgengeneratingproofofconceptexploits} handles five vulnerability types in npm packages and relies heavily on the setup of CodeQL.
 More recently, SmartPoC\cite{chen2025smartpoc} uses a fixed framework to generate \poc from smart contract bug reports, while FaultLine\cite{nitin2025faultline} supports four bug classes where dataflow analysis is necessary.
 In summary, existing work is insufficient for general-purpose bug-report validation due to scalability issues and limitations in handling false reports.